kili-technology/kili-blogger-program/README.md

 Kili claims the blog post piece as our own after it is published and you have been compensated.
 You can however, after a month, publish as long as you have a canonical link pointing to the Kili post.

 #### How can we contact you?
-If you have any questions, please join our Slack Channel and send a mail at theo.dullin@kili-technology.com
+If you have any questions, please join our [Discord server](https://discord.gg/KcJgEfxnQk) and send a mail at <theo.dullin@kili-technology.com>